olssonm/nibe-app/README.md

 *Note: you have to setup the application and go through the setup wizard before this step.*

+### Backups

+[`spatie/laravel-backup`](https://github.com/spatie/laravel-backup) is installed with this package.
+Edit the .env-file to set your backup settings and then run `php artisan backup:run` to take a backup.

+Check out the [full documentation for more information](https://spatie.be/docs/laravel-backup/v7/introduction) regarding backups.

 ## Todo

 Future things to improve or implement.
 [PRs are welcome](https://github.com/olssonm/nibe-app/pulls)!